WWE News: Seth Rollins Talks Being ‘CrossFit Jesus,’ Reveals His Most Memorable WWE Match, And More

 Seth Rollins told Time Out Shanghai how that nickname came about.

 “My proclivity for posting CrossFit videos on social media along with my striking resemblance to the English action version of Jesus Christ combined to somehow create this hilarious ‘CrossFit Jesus’ nickname.
-I have some t-shirts with ‘CrossFit Jesus’ on them.
+I have some T-shirts with ‘CrossFit Jesus’ on them.
 It’s a good time.”

 The Crossfit Jesus aka @WWERollins just blessed me. #WWEBirmingham pic.twitter.com/ATlh6VZYBu